 - Pumpkin seeds may help to relieve the symptoms of benign prostatic hyperplasia, a condition in which the prostate gland enlarges, causing problems with urination.

 - Pumpkin seeds are one of the best natural sources of magnesium, a mineral often lacking in our regular diets.
 Magnesium is used by our bodies for more than 600 different chemical reactions.
-Magnesium helps to control our blood pressure, reduce heart disease risk, the formation and maintaining of healthy bones, and also regulating blood sugar levels.
+Magnesium helps to control our blood pressure, reduce heart disease risk, the formation and maintenance of healthy bones and regulating blood sugar levels.